 - Stress fractures

 Anorexia nervosa is a life-threatening disease that has killed thousands.
-Our is dedicated to the welfare of our patients and to offering effective treatment for anorexia nervosa and other similar disorders to help our patients avoid further health complications and regain control over their health and lives.
+We are dedicated to the welfare of our clients and to offering effective anorexia recovery programs to help our clients avoid further health complications and regain control over their health and lives.

 Treatment Modalities for Anorexia Nervosa

-Banyan Treatment Centers offers eating disorder treatment in Philadelphia for those with anorexia nervosa and other similar conditions.
+Treating anorexia nervosa is an in-depth process that requires a number of different tactics in order to be done properly.
 Various types of physical and psychological treatments for anorexia nervosa offered at our center include:

 - Meal planning and sessions with our dietician